 Zegler won an Olivier and a WhatsOnStage Award for her peformance.

-Jamie Lloyd’s production of Andrew Lloyd Webber and Tim Rice’s Evita, which ran at the London Palladium from June-September 2025, will to transfer to Broadway in spring 2027 at a theater to be announced.
+Jamie Lloyd’s production of Andrew Lloyd Webber and Tim Rice’s Evita, which ran at the London Palladium from June-September 2025, will to transfer to Broadway in 2027.

 Rachel Zegler once again stars in the title role, for which she earned an Olivier Award and a WhatsOnStage Award.
 She made her West End debut in the production, and returns to Broadway following her run in Romeo and Juliet at the Circle in the Square.